 Prior to adoption in November 2017, a consultation on the draft Worcestershire Rail Investment Strategy took place over an 8-week period until 11 August 2017, to obtain feedback on the proposals from the public and stakeholders.
 The outcomes of the Rail Investment Strategy consultation can be seen in the Consultation Report.

-Have Your Say on the Worcestershire Streetscape Design Guide
+Worcestershire Streetscape Design Guide

 The Worcestershire Streetscape Design Guide aims to provide guidance to those involved in development and regeneration schemes in Worcestershire, to support ambitious and exciting place making.
 It sets out the design and construction framework that Worcestershire County Council expects to enable timely adoption of transport infrastructure, with the aim of ensuring a robust, attractive and affordable public realm.